donaldkeita/MyStoreApp/README.md

 ## Functionality
 * interactive console application with a REST HTTP API backend
+* place orders to store locations for customers
+* add a new customer
+* search customers by name
+* display details of an order
+* display all order history of a store location
+* display all order history of a customer
 * input validation (in the console app and also in the server)
 * exception handling, including foreseen SQL and HTTP errors
 * persistent data

 * (recommended: asynchronous network & other I/O, at least on the REST API)
 * (optional: logging of exceptions and other events